Explore-And-Match: Bridging Proposal-Based and Proposal-Free With Transformer for Sentence Grounding in Videos: Method

 \subsection{Problem Formulation}

-Video grounding aims to localize a set of language-grounded timespans in an untrimmed video.
-Since video grounding does not have a fixed set of sentence classes, the conventional classification approach is not applicable (\ie, taxonomy-free).
-Therefore, the video grounding model should be able to infer the timespans while not being constrained by the predefined categories.
-Formally, given a video $\mathcal{V}$ with a set of language queries $\mathcal{Q} = \{q_i\}^{K}_{i=1}$, we require a set of corresponding timespans. \eqnsm{yi}{\{y_i\}_{i=1}^K = \{(t_i, q_i)\}_{i=1}^K \,,} where $t_i = (t^s_i, t^e_i) \in [0, 1]$ defines start and end timestamp normalized by the video length, and $K$ is the number of the queries.
+NLVG aims to localize a set of language-grounded time segments in an untrimmed video.
+Since NLVG does not have a fixed set of sentence classes, the conventional classification approach is not applicable (\ie, taxonomy-free).
+Therefore, the NLVG model should be able to infer the time segments while not being constrained by the predefined categories.
+Formally, given a video $\mathcal{V}$ with a set of language queries $\mathcal{Q} = \{q_i\}^{K}_{i=1}$, we require a set of corresponding time segments. \eqnsm{yi}{\{y_i\}_{i=1}^K = \{(t_i, q_i)\}_{i=1}^K \,,} where $t_i = (t^s_i, t^e_i) \in [0, 1]$ defines the start and end timestamp normalized by the video length (\ie, time segment), and $K$ is the number of the queries.
 If $K=1$, the model only expects a single sentence as an input query, which is a conventional single-query setting.
-In this setting, there is no need for prediction-query assignment since all the predictions of learnable proposals can be associated with only one target (\ie, $q_i$ can be omitted in~\eqref{eq:yi}).
+In this setting, there is no need for prediction-query assignment since all the predictions of learnable proposals can be associated with only one target (\ie, $q_i$ can be omitted in~\eqnref{eq:yi}).
 However, this limits the abundant interactions of the transformer with parallel decoding.
-In order to account for beneficial semantic and temporal relationships between the timespans, we view video grounding as a direct set prediction problem.
+In order to account for beneficial semantic and temporal relationships between the time segments, we view NLVG as a direct set prediction problem.
 In a multi-query setting, the model needs to specify which predictions are paired with which queries.
-Therefore, the grounding model should assign correct queries to the estimated timespans: \eqnsm{hyi}{\{\hat y_i\}_{i=1}^N = \{(\hat t_i, \hat q_i)\}_{i=1}^N \,,} where $\hat{t}$ and $\hat{q}$ denote the predicted timespans and queries, respectively.
+Therefore, the grounding model should assign correct queries to the estimated time segments: \eqnsm{hyi}{\{\hat y_i\}_{i=1}^N = \{(\hat t_i, \hat q_i)\}_{i=1}^N \,,} where $\hat{t}$ and $\hat{q}$ denote the predicted time segments and queries, respectively.
 The number of predictions $N$ is substantially larger than the actual number of queries $K$ in the video.